Is the program accredited?

 Do you accept international medical graduates?

 Absolutely!
 We are IMG friendly.
+All IMG applicants must obtain ECFMG certification.

 What types of visa do you support?

-Englewood Hospital only supports the J1 visa.
+Englewood Hospital supports the J1 visas.

 Is US medical experience required?